German eurosceptics go mainstream in threat to Merkel

 Its core supporters are not rabid xenophobes, as Germany's mainstream parties have seemed to suggest, but church-going traditionalists who believe in conservative family values, are deeply worried about the loose policies of the European Central Bank (ECB) and want Germany to cure its own ills rather than help its euro partners.

 "Until now these voters had stuck with the CDU.
-But under Merkel the CDU has lost much of its conservative flavor," Guerot said.
+But under Merkel the CDU has lost much of its conservative flavour," Guerot said.

 BROADER MESSAGE